Jump to content

 Playground "Gleisberganlage"

-The Gleisberganlage playground will be equipped with new play equipment in response to requests from the neighborhood and a proposal from the Gonsenheim local council.
-Information on participation is available here:
+The “Gleisberganlage” playground is being equipped with new play equipment in response to requests from the neighborhood and a proposal from the Gonsenheim Local Council.
+Here is some information about the participation process:

 Photo of the "Am Großen Sand" sports hall